Home » Oranges and Hermit Crabs: What You Need to Know

 • Akamatsu.

-How much hermit crabs gravitate toward these alternatives to oranges depends on their preferences.
+How much hermit crabs gravitate toward alternatives to oranges depends on their preferences.
 Many hermit crabs dislike the sourness of lemon and lime but enjoy grapefruit.